mcbtaguiad/marktaguiad.dev/app/content/post/otp-capture-portal.md

 docker compose up -d
 ```
 ### Demo
 Visit this [link](https://swampcoffee.marktaguiad.dev/).
 Add */admin* to view admin page, use **admin** and **password123** to login.
 If successfully logged in it will automatically redirect to OTP generator page.
 This is already in the public domain, you can use this as your capture portal.
-I'll live it to you to find my public IP and if you are fine with **Shrek** looking at you everytime you login hahahaha.
+I'll leave it to you to find my public IP and if you are fine with **Shrek** looking at you everytime you login hahahaha.

 {{< imglink src="/images/web/otp-capture-portal/otp-capture-portal-003.png" alt="imagen" >}}